Thailand may extend state of emergency despite scaled-back protest

 The violence is the worst since 2010 when Suthep, at the time a deputy prime minister, sent in troops to end demonstrations by pro-Thaksin "red shirt" activists.

-Suthep faces murder charges related to the crackdown.
-More than 90 people were killed during that period of unrest.
+Suthep faces murder charges related to his role in that crackdown, when more than 90 people were killed.

 Thaksin's supporters, largely based in the north and northeast, have threatened to defend Yingluck if she is removed from power, adding to fears of civil strife.